 Ornate Tetra

-But they are more of a transparent and lightish pink compared to Rosy tetra.
-And of course, the most distinguishing part is the white fins these tetras have that Rosy tetra doesn’t.
+But they are more transparent and light pink compared to Rosy tetra.
+And, of course, the most distinguishing part is the white fins these tetras have that Rosy tetra doesn’t.

 These fish are a bit more difficult to breed than other types of pink tetras.
 They prefer even softer water and oftentimes require caves for protection when spawning.
 They can be found in rivers that have acidic conditions in parts of Brazil.